GSDF and U.S. reached secret deal in 2015 to station amphibious unit in Okinawa

 The GSDF, however, has yet to give up the plan, given potential contingencies surrounding the Senkaku Islands, a group of East China Sea islets controlled by Japan but claimed by China, the sources said.

-Okinawa Gov. Denny Tamaki told reporter Monday that the prefecture cannot accept such a plan given people’s sentiment toward hosting U.S. bases in the prefecture.
+Okinawa Gov. Denny Tamaki told reporters Monday that the prefecture cannot accept such a plan given people's sentiment toward hosting U.S. bases in the prefecture.

 Dubbed the Japanese Marines, the brigade, set up in 2018 in Sasebo in Nagasaki Prefecture, is tasked with defending far-flung islands in Japan's southwest such as the Senkakus, located about 400 kilometers west of Okinawa's main island.